Posted on

 Workers’ comp cases can generally end in seven common ways:

-- the claim gets denied and the worker does not appeal or challenge the denial,
+- the claim gets denied and you do not appeal or challenge the denial,

-- the employer and its workers’ compensation insurance company pays the claim without contesting it,
+- the employer and its workers’ compensation insurance company pay the claim without contesting it,

-- the employer’s insurer and the worker settle the case,
+- the employer’s insurer and you settle the case,

-- a mediator or arbitrator helps the parties settle,
+- a mediator or arbitrator helps you settle,

 - a magistrate hears evidence about the case and issues a ruling,